Research and Exploration

 Evaluating applications

-Applications are first evaluated by the person in charge of the program at PRIM based on the program’s eligibility conditions.
+Applications are first evaluated by the program manager at PRIM based on the program’s eligibility requirements.

-Eligible applications are then evaluated by a jury of peers made up of people recognized for their skills in media arts.
+Eligible applications are then evaluated by a peer jury composed of individuals recognized for their expertise in media arts.

-The jury evaluates on merit based on the program’s evaluation criteria.
+The jury evaluates applications on merit based on the program’s evaluation criteria.
 At the end of the evaluation, the jury members decide whether to award Research and Exploration Assistance.
-Projects that do not receive jury backing for this program will then be evaluated according to the criteria of the Creation Assistance program, which will determine whether the assistance is awarded.
 Decisions are final and without appeal.

 Evaluation criteria